 If you are in immediate danger, call 000.

-The FDV provisions of the Residential Tenancies Act 1987 and the Residential Parks (Long-stay Tenants) Act 2006 are in effect and also apply to boarders and lodgers.
-Changes have been made to the application process for restraining orders.
+The FDV provisions of the Residential Tenancies Act 1987 and the Residential Parks (Long-stay Tenants) Act 2006 remain in effect and also apply to boarders and lodgers.

 For information about how to end a tenancy because of FDV visit Safe Tenancy WA.